cornmetto/yurt/README.md

 $ yurt init
 ```

-`YURT_ENV=development` will make yurt set up a dedicated VM for development and will also turn on debug logging.
-A separate virtual environment is recommended.
+`YURT_ENV=development` will make yurt set up a separate VM for development and will also turn on debug logging.

 Please create an issue if something does not work for you.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.